Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 - Code Validators-
 - HTML ![HTML Validation](media/html-validator.png)
 - CSS ![CSS Validation](media/css-validator.png)
-- Using test.py to test functions made within python ensuring correct outputs.
+- Using test.py to test functions made within python, ensuring correct outputs.

 ### Home
 - All nav links working as intended.
 - Nav links look good on all screen sizes.
 - Search bar works, displaying all queried items.
-- Social media links work taking user to desired page.
+- Social media links work, taking user to desired page.

 ### Products
 - Products all displaying with correct images.
 - Selecting category searches for other items within the category.
-- Quantity buttons work as intended, when items added to bag the price is respecitve of the quantity.
+- Quantity buttons work as intended; when items are added to bag, the price is reflective of the quantity.
-- Add to bag link works, displaying in the top right hand corner and with toasts.
+- Add to bag link works, displaying in the top right-hand corner and with toasts.

 ### Product Management
 - Only admin users can access the product management page.
 - Admin can create new products without accessing the database.
-- Upon trying to create a new product without complting all input boxes, the site does not allow it.
+- Site does not allow for admin trying to create a new product without completing all input boxes.
 - Editing a product allows users to change all inputs or only one, the product changes upon pressing the update button.
-- Upon deleting the product is removed from the site.
+- Upon deleting, the product is removed from the site.

 ### Shopping Bag
 - Upon empty shopping bag, offers to return user to products page.